TheBestTvarynka/Lisp-SQL-Parser/README.md

 query(select row, count(col) from test group by row having count(col) < 5)
 query(select row, count(col) from test group by row having count(col) > 3 order by row desc)
-query(select row, col, title from test limit 5)
+query(select row, col, title from test limit 5) query(select row, case when row = 4 then 'four' when row > 5 then 'big' else 'small' end as 'comp' from test)
 ```

 ## Meta